Dlelias/project-one/README.md

 *** How does RoomFinder work?**

 When the user visits the homepage they will find a user friendly interface.

+The footer contains "Terms and Conditions", "About", and a "Contact Us" webpage.

 The user will be present with a form, which they will need enter the state, city, and budget.